 Dr. Tokach is licensed in the states of Kansas, Minnesota, Iowa, and Nebraska.
 She is a member of the American Association of Swine Practitioners, American Veterinary Medical Association, Kansas Veterinary Medical Association, Kansas Pork Producers Council, Association of Psychological Type, and the American Board of Veterinary Practitioners.
 In 2008, Dr. Tokach received the Swine Practitioner of the Year from the American Association of Swine Practitioners and in 2012 she was honored with the Leman Science in Practice Award.

 In her spare time, Dr. Tokach enjoys backpacking, beekeeping, horseback riding and working on solutions to solve world hunger.

 Dr. Jon Gose is a practicing veterinarian and part owner of Abilene Animal Hospital.
-His special interest is small animal dentistry and oral surgery for which he has received advanced training in from the Coloardo Pet Dental Training Center and the Animal Dental Training Center in Baltimore, MD.
-He is also a member of the Veterinary Dental Academy.
-In addition, Dr. Gose continues to pursue his interest in small animal general surgery, internal medicine and chiropractic services.
+His special interest is small animal orthopedic and soft tissue surgery and dentistry.
+He has received advanced training in orthopedic surgery and is certified to perform the TPLO (Tibial Plateau Leveling Osteotomy) and the CBLO (Cora Based Leveling Osteotomy) in order to repair cranial cruciate ligament injuries.
+He has training from the Colorado Pet Dental Training Center and the Animal Dental Training Center in Baltimore, MD in order to perform advanced oral surgery and dentistry.

 Dr. Gose received his bachelor's degree in Biology from Kansas State University after serving for four years in the United Stated Marine Corps.
 He then graduated from KSU with his doctorate in veterinary medicine in 2003.
 He and his wife, Mitzi, returned to their wonderful hometown of Abilene to be close to family and to raise their three children, Keegun, Mika and Aiden.